Quentinbtw/VEZapp/README.md

  Nothing in the app for this moment, updates soon

- If you want only the VEZapp.apk it is on: release file.
+ If you want only the VEZapp.apk it is on : release file.